Finoozer/article-one/README.md

    * Subjective principles
      * Based on prior experience, feeling or inherited from other conventions
-     * Arguments will be inherently on the subjective side
+     * Arguments will be mostly on the subjective side
      * Usually used on actions/opinions, which do not have an objective answer
-     * I.e. "I always buy socks from xxx company, their quality/price ration is great and they are very comfortable" - that does not mean you hate every other socks manufacturer, but you have decided to stick with the xxx company
+     * Example: "I always buy socks from xxx company, their quality/price ratio is great and they are very comfortable" - that does not mean you hate every other socks manufacturer, but you have decided to stick with the xxx company
      * Or "I always hold the doors for others" - they are able to open the doors themselves, but you have inherited this principle from the conventional man etiquette
    * Logical principles
      * Based purely on logic
      * Arguments must be objective
      * Used on actions/opinions, that can have objective answer
      * Either Kantianism or Utilitarianism will apply
-     * I.e. "Effort doesn't count, you do or do not" - Somebody failed to deliver a promise and you don't care that they were *trying*, as *trying* does not yield results
+     * Example: "Effort doesn't count, you do or do not" - Somebody failed to deliver a promise and you don't care that they were *trying*, as *trying* does not yield results
      * Or "I always use bleach to clean the toilet" - You know about the risks of using bleach (you took precautions to mitigate negative impacts on your health), but you also know it's more effective that alcohol based cleaners

    **Why:**

-   Doing tasks and actions impulsively yields errors.
+   Doing tasks impulsively results in errors.
+Having opinions without logical basis results in inconsistency and false judgement.

    **Example:**